mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 }
 ```
+The `CustomPropertyChanged` is called whenever the bindable property which [`propertyChanged`](xref:Xamarin.Forms.BindableProperty.BindingPropertyChangedDelegate) delegate attached to, change, a change occurs when the property is set when the page first loads.
+Typically, bindable properties' `propertyChanged` delegate are attached to the same method, when they're responsible for customizing the control's appearance, because we want to make sure all properties are updated once another property change.
+The `Render` method initializes the control properties, for example the `TextColor` property of the label gets the value of `UnselectedColor` property of the custom control beacause the control is rendered in unselected state, similarly, the box view's color is initialized with the color of the `BackgroundColor` of the `StackLayout` to hide it, it only gets highlited with `SelectedColor` color when the control is selected.

-Create `SelectionChanged` event that gets invoked when the label is tapped, and it will notify consumers of the ToggleButton (i.e. the ToggleBar control) when selection changes:
+4. Create `SelectionChanged` event that gets invoked when the label is tapped, and it will notify consumers of the ToggleButton (i.e. the ToggleBar control) when selection changes:

 ```csharp
 public event EventHandler SelectionChanged;